DreamMoonCai/KYukiReflection/docs-source/src/en/config/api-exception.md

 ::: danger loggerE

-The number of VagueType must be at least less than the count of paramTypes
+The number of VagueKotlin must be at least less than the count of paramTypes

 :::

 **Abnormal**

-Incorrect use of `VagueType` in `Method`, `Constructor` lookup conditions.
+Incorrect use of `VagueKotlin` in `Method`, `Constructor` lookup conditions.

 > The following example